D4rkC00d3r/d4rkc00d3r/README.md

 ### Welcome, glad you are here!
-My name is Keith Baker and I am a tinker, maker, programmer, gamer and console collector.
-I have never been listed on Forbes 50 under 50. 😣 I absolutely love coding and open-source! and I hope that my projects help others in some way.
+I am a tinker, maker, programmer, gamer and console collector who absolutely loves coding and open-source! and I hope that my projects help others in some way.
 In my spare time I like to make video games in Unreal Engine and currently learning Lua to make a game for the Panic Play Date handheld.

 Professionally I specialise in building robust bespoke Android applications and I love designing systems that are light yet powerful, distributed yet synchronised and efficient.
 I also dabble in app reverse engineering and mobile forensics, essentially anything mobile.